BinarCode/laravel-restify/UPGRADING.md

 # Upgrading

-Because there are many breaking changes an upgrade is not that easy.
-There are many edge cases this guide does not cover.
-We accept PRs to improve this guide.

 ## From 6.x to 7.x

  - Restify.php - `repositoryForKey` renamed to `repositoryClassForKey`
  - Repository.php:
    - static `to` method renamed to `route`
    - `related` static method deleted, replace with `include`
-   -

 ## From 6.2.1 to 6.3.0